Prompt for Extraction? PAIE: Prompting Argument Interaction for Event Argument Extraction: Analysis on Real Scenario

 \subsection{Inference Speed}

-All previous sections emphasize the superiority of PAIE from the perspective of accuracy performance.
-PAIE also has much better extraction efficiency compared with other approaches.
+Most of the previous sections emphasize the superiority of PAIE from the perspective of accuracy performance.
+Actually, PAIE also has much better extraction efficiency compared with other approaches.

-In Table~\ref{tab: speed}, we report the overall inference time for different models on single NVIDIA-1080Ti GPU.
-PAIE runs 3-4 times faster than EEQA, since PAIE predicts multiple roles simultaneously, while EEQA predicts roles one by one.
+In Table~\ref{tab: speed}, we report the overall inference time for different models.
+PAIE usually runs 3-4 times faster than EEQA, since it predicts multiple roles simultaneously, while EEQA predicts roles one by one.
 Other QA-based models are likely to have similar speeds with EEQA due to their sequential prediction structure and training process.
-PAIE is even more advantageous under practical application scenarios since it avoids the heavy threshold tuning.
+Also, as discussed in Section~\ref{subsec:same-role arg}, PAIE is even more advantageous under practical application scenarios since it avoids the heavy threshold tuning.